drw026/drw026/README.md

 ### Hi there 👋, my name is Andrew,

-I'm a experienced Frontend Developer with over 10 years of creating clean, sustainable, and readable code.
+I'm a experienced Frontend Developer with over 10 years of creating clean :sparkles: , sustainable 🌱, and readable :eyeglasses: code.
 Passionate about collaborating with talented and motivated team members, staying up-to-date with the latest tech stack, and helping junior developers grow.
 Always eager to learn and bring innovative solutions to the table.

 <!--